About Attorney Thomas F. Shebell, III

 If I can say yes to those questions, then I’ve had a good day.
 Although I have helped thousands of clients over the years, I have also suffered the pain of losing cases.
 Justice denied to good, honest, and deserving people injured through no fault of their own.
 Every day, I strive to improve as a human being and trial lawyer.

-After trying over 80 jury trials to verdict, I wanted to improve as a trial lawyer, father, husband, and human being.
-In the summer of 2014, I was invited to spend three weeks in Wyoming, learning different trial skills from one of the best trial lawyers of our time — Gerry Spence.
-At Spence’s Trial Lawyer’s College, Spence and a special group of trial lawyers reinforce what many lawyers have forgotten — what it means to be a human being, caring for another human being.
+After trying about 80 jury trials to verdict, I wanted to improve as a trial lawyer, father, husband, and human being.
+In the summer of 2014, I was chosen to spend three weeks in Wyoming, learning different trial skills from one of the best trial lawyers of our time — Gerry Spence.
+At Spence’s Trial Lawyer’s College, Spence and a special group of trial lawyers and psychologists reinforce what many lawyers have forgotten — what it means to be a human being, caring for another human being.

 Trials are not about the lawyer and his or her ego.
-A trial is about giving jurors the true story of what happened to our client — a regular human being.
-It is about honoring, respecting, and trusting in the incredible power of ordinary people — jurors — to do the right thing.
-Before trial, I always go to a client’s home, sometimes several times, to better understand who that person really is, and how their injuries have effected their lives.
+A trial is about giving jurors the true story of what happened to our client – a regular human being.
+It is about honoring, respecting, and trusting in the incredible power of ordinary people – jurors – to do the right thing.
+Before trial, I always go to a client’s home, sometimes several times, to better understand who that person really is, and how their injuries have affected the quality of their lives.

-If you need my help, you can reach out to me until 11:00 p.m. every day.
-I can be called at the office at 732-532-2011, or by e-mail at email@example.com.
-My mobile number is usually the best way to reach me, at 732-614-3628 , again until 11:00 p.m., unless it’s of critical importance.
+If you need my help, you can reach out to me until 11 p.m. every day.
+I can be reached at the office at 732-663-1122, or by e-mail.
+My mobile number is usually the best way to reach me, at 732-614-3628, again until 11 p.m., unless it’s an emergency.
 I do my best to return phone calls or e-mails on the same day or night of the call.

 - Member, New Jersey Supreme Court Civil Practice Committee

 - Certified by the New Jersey Supreme Court as a Civil Trial Attorney